 An NFL referee is either your team's best friend or its worst enemy.
-There is no in-between about it.
+There is no middle ground.
 You either love them dearly or hate them unmercifully.
 The feelings toward NFL officiating will never change, either.

 In many ways, it takes a lot to be a referee, and it's not even a full-time job.
 They don't receive days off or get any company health insurance.
-The NFL also requires them to be physically fit, know the rules and travel the game.
+The NFL also requires them to be physically fit, know the rules and travel to games.
 Even then, knowing the NFL rulebook inside and out isn't the same as making the correct call in a split second.

-For whatever reason, some people, such as ProFootballTalk's Mike Florio, feel like the National Football League needs to pony up even more money to pay referees so the men in the white hats don't leave the profession during the offseason.
+For whatever reason, some people, including ProFootballTalk's Mike Florio, feel like the National Football League needs to pony up even more money to pay referees so the men in the white hats don't leave the profession during the offseason.
 Others beg to differ because taunting calls have become downright ridiculous.

-But, honestly?
-Why would anyone really want to leave that job and retire?
+But, honestly, why would anyone really want to leave that part-time job and retire?

-With 17 weeks in the NFL regular season, a referee would make $12,058.82 per NFL game this upcoming season.
-That doesn't even include the hefty bonus checks game officials receive for working during postseason football games, too.
+With 18 weeks in the NFL regular season, a referee would make an estimated $11,388.89 per NFL game.
+That's just the base salary and doesn't even include preseason games or the hefty bonus checks game officials receive for working during postseason football games, too.
 They even work training camp (hey, they need to sharpen their skills too).
 However, we don't know exactly how much crew chiefs make.

 That annual salary NFL referees make, my friends, is so much money.